WordPress/openverse/documentation/projects/proposals/rekognition_data/20240510-implementation_plan_machine_generated_tags_frontend.md

 <!-- What hard blockers exist that prevent further work on this project? -->

-There are no blockers for this work.
+Since we already have machine-generated tags available in the API, there are no blockers for this work.

 ## Accessibility